vorlie/VendettaThemes/README.md

-# VendettaThemes
- Themes that I made for Vendetta
+# Repository for themes that I made for Vendetta.